 Howletts Wild Animal Park, situated near Canterbury in Kent, is home to the largest breeding herd of African elephants in the UK.
 We are looking for an enthusiastic and motivated individual to join our team of dedicated Elephant Keepers at Howletts Wild Animal Park.
-The ideal candidate will have experience in a mainstream zoological collection (preferably in a similar position) and an awareness of current conservation issues and a passion for animal welfare and an open minded approach to elephant management.
+The ideal candidate will have experience in a mainstream zoological collection (preferably in a similar position) and an awareness of current conservation issues, a genuine passion for animal welfare and an open minded approach to elephant management.

 This is a physically demanding position so candidates must be physically fit and be able to work under time constraints.
-A full valid driving licence is essential to the role with experience of driving tractor an advantage.
-Ideally you will posses experience of good all round animal husbandry skills and be enthusiastic in contributing to the enrichment of the primate species around the park.
-Holding a recognised Zoo Animal Management qualification and being comfortable interacting with the public would be an advantage.
+A full valid manual driving licence is essential to the role with experience of driving tractor an advantage.
+Holding a recognised Zoo Animal Management qualification and basic maintenance skills would be an advantage.

 All applicants must have right to work in the UK.

 To apply, please email a CV along with a covering letter explaining why you are suitable for the role to Jo Stephens: firstname.lastname@example.org

 Or post to: Human Resources, Port Lympne Wild Animal Park, Lympne, Hythe, Kent, CT21 4PD